anthonyborriello/fast-sms/README.md

    chmod +x fastsms.sh
    ```

-3. Edit the `gammurc` file (usually located at `/etc/gammurc`) to ensure it points to the correct tty device:
+3. (Recommended) Usually the SMS port is ttyUSB0, so write the `gammurc` file (in `/etc/gammurc`) to ensure it points to the correct tty device:

    ```
    device = /dev/ttyUSB0